jpverkamp/blog/content/programming/advent-of-code/2023/2023-12-15-hashinator.md

 Yeah... less than 1/10 ms for part 1 and 1/4 for part 2.

-Perhaps I should rethink how I'm timing these. :smile:
+Perhaps I should rethink how I'm timing these. :smile: But it really only matters when the majority of the runtime is disk access, for any interesting problem (like [[AoC 2023 Day 14: Spininator|day 14]]()), it's not really relevant.